BGI-Qingdao/HAST/README.md

         -h/--help       print this usage and exit ;

         --paternal      paternal ngs reads in fasta or fastq format ;
-                         * if file is gzip format, it must be ended by .gz
+                         * accept input file in gzip format, but the name should be ended by ".gz"
-                         * multi-file-name should be sperated by whitespace and include by " ";
+                         * accept multiple files, but should be seperated by whitespace and quotes (" ") ;

         --maternal      maternal ngs reads in fasta or fastq format ;
-                         * if file is gzip format, it must be ended by .gz
+                         * accept input file in gzip format, but the name should be ended by ".gz"
-                         * multi-file-name should be sperated by whitespace and include by " ";
+                         * accept multiple files, but should be seperated by whitespace and quotes (" ") ;

         --read1         filial read1 of stLFR reads in fastq format ;
-                         * if file is gzip format, it must be ended by .gz
+                         * accept input file in gzip format, but the name should be ended by ".gz"
-                         * multi-file-name should be sperated by whitespace and include by " ";
+                         * accept multiple files, but should be seperated by whitespace and quotes (" ") ;
-                         * file name must contain "r1" , otherwise error will occur ;
+                         * file name should contain "r1" ;

         --read2         filial read2 of stLFR reads;
-                         * if file is gzip format, it must be ended by .gz
+                         * accept input file in gzip format, but the name should be ended by ".gz"
-                         * multi-file-name should be sperated by whitespace and include by " ";
+                         * accept multiple files, but should be seperated by whitespace and quotes (" ") ;
-                         * file name must contain "r2" , otherwise error will occur ;
+                         * file name should contain "r2" ;

-        --supernova     supernova install path;
+        --supernova     installed supernova path;

-        --thread        max thread ;
+        --thread        max threads ;

 Example :
         ./HAST.sh --supernova /home/software/supernova \